CERT-Polska/n6/docs/guides/new_source/index.md

+# Implementing a New Data Source (Developer Guide)

-The aim of this book is to introduce the developer to the pipeline of implementing new data source for the *n6*.
+The aim of this guide is to describe how to implement *n6* components that are necessary to support a new data source.

 ## Overview

-This guide consists of 2 main chapters.
+This guide consists of two main parts:

-* The ***Collectors*** chapter about Collectors which are the main entry points for the external data to the *n6*.
-With these we will be able, for example, to download data from the web and send it for further processing.
+* The first one focuses on ***collectors*** which are the main *n6*'s data entry points.
+With a *collector* we are be able to obtain some external data (for example, from a particular web site) and send those data for further processing.

-* The ***Parsers*** chapter introducing the next pipeline stage of the external data processing.
-Parsers come right after collectors.
-Their goal is to transform the data to the form digestible by *n6*.
+* The other one focuses on ***parsers*** which are the next stage of the *n6*'s external data processing pipeline: *parsers* come right after *collectors*.
+Their job is to transform obtained data to a form digestible by *n6*.

 Contents
 --------